Rites of Passage

 Many couples choose to be married by a Unitarian Universalist minister, as a way of honoring the different religious traditions of their families.
 There are no creedal limitations or required classes for those who consecrate their unions in our tradition - but we do want to get to know you beforehand.
 Couples meet with the minister at least twice in the months leading up to their wedding, and participate in planning a ceremony that reflects their unique partnership and dreams for the future.
 There is a fee for the minister's services (for non-church members), but there is no charge or obligation for an initial meeting.
 For more information, please contact our minister.

 The Unitarian Universalist Church of Delaware County is glad to host ceremonies for both heterosexual and same-sex couples.
 As a welcoming congregation we seek to celebrate and support the lives and the relationships of our lesbian, gay, bisexual, transgender and heterosexual members and community friends.

 Our lovely sanctuary, with its many windows looking out at woods and gardens, is a wonderful place for a wedding.
 The room will seat up to 200 people.
 Our Special Events Coordinator will answer your questions ahead of time, and be on hand to assist you and your guests on the day of your wedding.
 Please call or contact our church office for information on rental fees and available dates.

 Death and Memorial Services

 Our Memorial Garden was created for interring or memorializing members and friends of UUCDC.
 It also serves as a quiet place for contemplation and meditation.
-To purchase space in the garden, please contact the Memorial Garden Coordinator.
+To purchase space in the garden, please contact the church office.